KWDB/docs/en/sql-reference/other-sql-statements/user-defined-variables-sql.md

 # User-defined Variables

 You can store a value in a user-defined variable in one statement and refer to it later in another statement.
 This enables you to pass values from one statement to another.
 A user-defined variable is written as `@var_name`.
-KaiwuDB supports user-defined variables, which enables you to assign values, reference variables, and calculate values in SQL statements.
+KWDB supports user-defined variables, which enables you to assign values, reference variables, and calculate values in SQL statements.
 User-defined variables are session specific.
 A user variable defined by one client cannot be seen or used by other clients.
 All variables for a given client session are lost when that client exits.

 User-defined variables are mainly used in the following scenarios: